 ID: 7 Rude Staff and dirty facilities

-ID: 8 Poor service and not clean
+ID: 8 Poor services and not clean

-ID: 9 Poor service, or unclean facilities.
+ID: 9 Poor service or unclean facilities.

 ID: 10 No facilities